WE ARE OPEN FOR THE 2025 SEASON

 Over 1,000,000 Scoville units.

 Cheerful, canary yellow pods give your garden a tropical feel.
 The citrus flavor makes this an excellent pepper for hot sauces and powders.
 2-3' tall plant produces plenty of pods.
-Seeds and info from Baker Creek.

 1,000,000-1,200,000 Scoville units.